lukso-network/docs/docs/learn/migrate-to-lukso.md

     width="1200"
   />
 <br/>
-<i>3 x different dApps (UniversalProfile.cloud, Universal.Page and UniversalSwaps.io), that same Universal Profile's information shared across each dApp.</i>
+<i>3 x different dApps (UniversalProfile.cloud, Universal.Page and UniversalSwaps.io) using the same Universal Profile data.</i>
 <br /><br />
 </div>

-Any traditional web3 wallet (Metamask, etc.) can interact with dApps on LUKSO.
-[Add LUKSO the list of networks](../networks/testnet/parameters.md) in your wallet and switch to the LUKSO chain.
+Any traditional web3 wallet (_e.g: Metamask_) can interact with LUKSO dApps.
+Simply [add the LUKSO network in your wallet](../networks/testnet/parameters.md) and switch to the LUKSO chain.
 You can start holding assets (LYX, tokens, and NFTs), transfer them, and deploy and interact with smart contracts.

-However, the [Universal Profile Browser Extension](/install-up-browser-extension) provides a richer user experience for interacting with dApps and additional features.
-[Universal Profiles](../standards/universal-profile/introduction.md) (known as 🆙) are smart contract accounts that come with many benefits for users.
+However, the [Universal Profile Browser Extension](/install-up-browser-extension) provides more features and a better user experience when interacting with dApps.
+Universal Profiles (known as 🆙) are smart contract accounts that offer many benefits.

 | Feature                                        | Benefits                                                                                                                                                                                                                                                                                                                                                                               |
 | ---------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |